ZipTax/zip-tax-docs/docs/api_request.rst

 	http://api.zip-tax.com/request/v20?key=1234567890&postalcode=90265&state=CA&format=JSON

 Use this url to make an HTTP GET request to the API.

-Check out the :doc:api_response documentation to learn more about the request response.
+Check out the :doc:`api_response` documentation to learn more about the request response.